-A recent small study of 45 healthy men who received an mRNA COVID-19 vaccine (i.e., Pfizer-BioNTech or Moderna) looked at sperm characteristics, like quantity and movement, before and after vaccination.
+A recent small study of 45 healthy men who received an mRNA COVID-19 vaccine (such as Pfizer-BioNTech or Moderna) looked at sperm characteristics, like quantity and movement, before and after vaccination.
 Researchers found no significant changes in these sperm characteristics after vaccination.

 Refer to good sources – like the CDC or Avera.org/covid-vaccine to get answers.
 It includes information on where you can find a vaccination location near you.

 “Or talk to your provider – we are always happy to give patients good, grounded information,” said Basel.